 As you start your business, making certain sacrifices are necessary to get your organization up and running.
 In some cases, this may mean operating out of a smaller space than you would prefer and productive office fitout ideas.
 In realizing that workplace design has become one of the business success factors, you may be concerned that a smaller space will negatively impact productivity.
 Fortunately, new alternatives in office design can help you create an aesthetically pleasing atmosphere and boost office efficiency.

 Storage Helps Make the Most Out of Limited Space

-Providing additional wall storage will limit the size of the work area each employee needs, so custom building storage with multipurpose furniture and open-faced wall shelves can make efficient use of the space you do have available.
+Providing additional wall storage will limit the size of the work area each employee needs, so custom building storage with multipurpose well-designed wooden furniture and open-faced wall shelves can make efficient use of the space you do have available.
 Even a partition can double as storage space without closing off work areas.

 Transparency Helps Keep the Space Open

 If office space is at a premium and each work area will be relatively small, installing a series of walls and privacy partitions can leave your staff feeling cramped.
 A preferable alternative to designing your office layout is to utilize transparent partitions in establishing each work area.
 It may be desirable to outline each office with partitions, but, at the same time, you don’t want to obstruct the floor plan.

 Glass partitions help designate each employee’s work area without creating visual obstructions that can inhibit traffic flow.
 The glass partitions will be sufficient enough to block sound from travelling from one workspace to another, while also giving each employee their own area.
 More opaque materials should be used only in low-lying partitions, because they help establish the outline of the office space without congesting the open feel of the area.